Section 17 leave: supporting unpaid carers

 This study aims to develop a new s.17 standard for the Triangle of Care (guidance for NHS Mental Health Trusts on how to fully engage with carers) and test if it shows promise in practice.
 The s.17 standard will define the support to be provided to carers before, during and after periods of s.17 leave.

-The first part of the study will involve interviews with carers and workshops with practitioners who have experience of s.17 leave to explore how to better support carers.
-These will be used to develop and refine the new s.17 standard to be included in the Triangle of Care.
+The first part of the study has involved a scoping review of peer reviewed papers on support provided to unpaid carers of people with mental health problems when they are in hospital.
+Subsequent interviews with carers and workshops with practitioners who have experience of s.17 leave have explored how to better support carers.
+The scoping review, interviews and workshops have informed the development of a new s.17 standard to be included in the Triangle of Care.

 In the second part of the study the s.17 standard will be tried out to see how it works in practice, what it costs, and if there are signs that it makes a difference for carers.
 This will involve introducing it in two different locations and comparing the outcomes for carers within those to a third location which does not implement it.
 Carers will be interviewed in all these locations before and after an episode of s.17 leave.